OZZlE/Milestone-3-Cookbook/README.md

 - I received inspiration for this project from the 5/5  [example project](https://code-institute-solutions.github.io/StudentExampleProjectGradeFive/)

 - The recipes I used are from the wonderful cookbook [The Ultimate Bodybuilding Cookbook: High-Impact Recipes to Make You Stronger Than Ever by Kendall Lou Schmidt](https://www.amazon.com/Ultimate-Bodybuilding-Cookbook-High-Impact-Stronger/dp/162315765X)

+- Specials Thanks to the student slack channels, my mentor and stackoverflow.

 ## Mock ups